 The Director of Product focuses on developing better processes and optimizing existing ones.
 This hierarchy level includes regular meetings with other internal and external directors and team leaders.

-PM Directors should be focused on individual KPIs of every team member and be responsible for the total success metrics of the whole business.
+PM Directors should be focused on the individual KPIs of every team member and be responsible for the total success metrics of the whole business.

 Usually, Directors of Product spend much time researching the rivals, best world practices and the market landscape.
 This gives them the right to be a mentor for the rest of the product team.